vimalabs/VIMABench/datasheet.md

 N/A.

 ### Will older versions of the dataset continue to be supported/hosted/maintained?
-Yes, old versions will be permanently accessible on zenodo.org.
+Yes, old versions will be permanently accessible on 🤗Hugging Face.

 ### If others want to extend/augment/build on/contribute to the dataset, is there a mechanism for them to do so?
 Yes, please refer to https://vimalabs.github.io/.